KianAnbarestani/KianAnbarestani/README.md

 # Hi there, I'm Kian Anbarestani!

 ## About Me
-I'm **Kian Anbarestani**, a passionate Backend Developer and AI Engineer currently pursuing my MSc in **IT - System Information Management** at Shiraz University.
+I'm **Kian Anbarestani**, a passionate Backend Developer and AI Engineer currently pursuing my MSc in **IT - Information Systems Management** at Shiraz University.
 I specialize in building robust backend systems and developing AI solutions that leverage the power of data.

 ## Interests
 - **Backend Development:** Enthusiastic about Python and its frameworks for backend development.